Fahad-developer/Profile/README.md

 ---

+- 🎓 **Computer Science Graduate** from University of Balochistan.
+- 💼 Experienced in **Web Development** with a strong focus on **MERN Stack** and scalable applications.
-- 🌱 Currently exploring **Next-Gen Web Development**: MERN Stack, Cloud (AWS), DevOps, and Scalable Architectures.
+- 🌱 Currently learning and working on **Cloud (AWS), Docker, Kubernetes, CI/CD, and Modern Architectures**.
-- 👨🏻‍🎓 CS Undergraduate @ University of Balochistan.
-- 💡 Passionate about building **Modern Web Apps, APIs, and Cloud-Native Applications**.
+- 💡 Passionate about building **secure, high-performance, and user-centric applications**.
-- 💬 Ask me about **MERN Stack, APIs, Cloud & DevOps tools**.
+- 💬 Ask me about **Full Stack Development, APIs, Cloud & DevOps Tools**.
 - 📫 Reach me at: **fahadrana685@gmail.com**
-- ⚡ Fun fact: **I love turning coffee ☕ into scalable code.**
+- ⚡ Fun fact: **I love solving complex problems and turning ideas into working products 🚀**

 ---